Lifting polynomial representations of $\mathrm{SL}_2(p^r)$ from $\mathbb{F}_p$ to $\mathbb{Z}/p^s\mathbb{Z}$: Introduction

-Our theorem, along with that of \cite[Theorem 4.5]{TiepZalesski} and \cite{KS}, addresses the broader question of which quasisimple groups are irreducible subgroups of $\GL_n(\Z/p^s\Z)$ with $s \ge 1$, a question we believe to be of fundamental interest and whose answer may have broader applications.
+A subgroup $H$ of $\GL_n(\Z/p^s\Z)$ is said to be \emph{irreducible} if $H$ preserves no proper non-trivial free $\Z/p^s\Z$-submodule of the natural $\Z/p^s\Z$-module for $\GL_n(\Z/p^s\Z)$ upon restriction.
+Equivalently, $H$ is an irreducible subgroup of $\GL_n(\Z/p^s\Z)$ if $\pi(H)$ is an irreducible subgroup of $\GL_n(\Z/p\Z)$, where $\pi$ is the natural projection $\pi :\GL_n(\Z/p^s\Z) \rightarrow \GL_n(\Z/p\Z)$.
+Our theorem, along with that of \cite[Theorem 4.5]{TiepZalesski} and \cite{KS}, addresses the broader question of which quasisimple groups are \emph{irreducible} subgroups of $\GL_n(\Z/p^s\Z)$ with $s \ge 1$.
+We believe this question to be of fundamental interest and whose answer may have broader applications.